 According to Gerson Wolf, Studien zur Jubelfeier der Wiener Universität in Jahre 1865, p.
 27 (1865), many books and manuscripts belonging to Dr. Elia Chalfan are in the Austrian National Library.
 These likely include manuscripts written by his ancestors from Italy Rabbi Dr. Eliyahu Menachem Chalfan and the Astronomer Kalonymos ben David Kalonymos.

 Joshua Heschel Chalfan was the son ofDr.
 Elia Chalfan of Vienna.
-He died after 1632 but no grave has been found.
-Joshua Heschel Chalfan is recorded in the 1632 Vienna Grundbuch (Property Register).
+He is recorded in the 1632 Vienna Grundbuch (Property Register).
+He died after 1648 but no grave has been found.
+On his son Chaim’s grave in 1648 Joshua Heschel Chalfan is still alive and is referred to as “Aleph” meaning he was a leader of the community.
 He was the father of Loeb, Rechel, Salamo and Chaim.

 His brother Isak Eisik Chalfan died in 1617 and had a grave in the old Vienna Seegasse cemetery which is included in Bernhard Wachstein’s book.
 It identifies three generations of ancestors.
 The graves in the Seegasse were buried during the Nazi era to preserve them, and Isak’s grave has not yet been located.

-Chaim Chalfan was born in Vienna to Joshua Heschel Chalfan.
+Chaim Chalfan was born in Vienna to Joshua Heschel Chalfan. in 1619 Chaim is mentioned in a letter sent from Prague to Vienna by Salomon Horowitz.
 He was married to Kressel who died in 1633 in Prague, the daughter of haRosh Bezalel ben Chaim, a great-nephew of the Maharal of Prague.
 Chaim died in Vienna on May 12, 1648.
 He was buried in the old Jewish cemetery on the Seegasse.
 The graves in that cemetery were buried to save them from the Nazis and to date Chaim’s grave has not been found.
 The text of the grave was published by Bernard Wachstein in his 1912 book Die Inschriften des Alten Judenfriedhofes in Wien (1.
 Teil, 1540 (?) – 1670).

 Jentl Chalfan was the daughter of Chaim Chalfan and Kressel and was probably born in Vienna.
 She was married to Joseph Ausch, haLevi, the Rosh Medina (literally, “head of the land”), a signatory of the statutes governing Bohemian Jewry (outside Prague) from 1659.
 In 1665 Jewish dealers in woolen goods were barred from entering the town of Litomerice, but Joseph Ausch petitioned to be allowed to enter the city so that he could pay off his debts.
 Joseph Ausch died in Auscha (Úštek) Bohemia (near Terezin and Litomerice) on August 24, 1674.
 His grave still exists in the cemetery in Ustek.